Pocket-Plane-Group/Pocket-Plane-Group.github.io/readmes/Readme-Sellswords.txt

 French translations by Deratiseur, proofreading by Rivvers.

-Polish translation by Stars of Mystra.
+Polish translation by Jedimag & morgan (Stars of Mystra Forum).

 The following portraits feature in the mod with kind permission from the artists: